Berkanktk/CyberSecurity/README.md

 | filetype | filetype:pdf | returns results which are a particular file extension |
 | intitle | intitle:admin | returns results that contain the specified word in the title |

+Find many more operators [here](https://ahrefs.com/blog/google-advanced-search-operators/).

 **Wappalyzer**
 Wappalyzer is an online tool and browser extension that helps identify what technologies a website uses, such as frameworks, Content Management Systems (CMS), payment processors and much more, and it can even find version numbers as well.
 Read more [here](https://www.wappalyzer.com/).

 **Wayback Machine**
 The Wayback Machine is a historical archive of websites that dates back to the late 90s.
 You can search a domain name, and it will show you all the times the service scraped the web page and saved the contents.
 This service can help uncover old pages that may still be active on the current website.
 Find the website [here](https://archive.org/web/).

+**Email Harvesting**
+Email harvesting is the process of gathering email addresses from a website.
+This can be done manually by searching for email addresses in the source code of a website, or by using a tools such as [Hunter.io](https://hunter.io/) and [Phonebook](https://phonebook.cz/).
+In order to verify the email addresses, you can use [EmailHippo](https://tools.emailhippo.com/).

 ### Subdomain enumeration